Mortec/SurfaceProjection/README.md

 *  [lodash](https://lodash.com/)

 ## to do :
-*  path to gcode translation
+*  path to gcode translation with speed mapping along lum.
-*  map the plotter feed(plot speed), dwell & z command along specific aspect of the picture
 *  estimation of path length in millimeters -> estimation of drawing time
-*  projects bar :
 *  export-import projects (json files outside of local storage)
 *  load a picture from storage (that was previously used for a another project currently in the storage)
 *  presentation mode (show drawing at real scale for convenient exploration of the path)

 ### to do v2
 * multi-layer drawings with "concat" option
+*  map the plotter dwell & z command along specific aspect of the picture